 Ownership: Tiwest Pty Ltd (100%) – (50/50 Joint Venture between Tronox Limited and Exxaro Resources).

-Today, Tiwest produces more than 700,000t of heavy mineral concentrate per year using a dredging operation and dry mining techniques.
-The dredging operation uses two large floating dredges in a purpose-built pond to pump slurried ore to a floating concentrator which recovers heavy minerals from the sand and clay.
+More than 770,000t of heavy mineral concentrate is produced per year using a dredging operation and dry mining techniques.
+The dredging operation uses two large floating dredges in a purpose-built pond to pump slurried ore to a floating concentrator to recover heavy minerals from the sand and clay.

 The mine uses earthmoving equipment to extract ore from above the water table, feeding it to a land-based concentrator for separation using a hopper and conveyor system.

 When the ore body is mined the overburden and sands with little mineral content are returned to fill the void; clay residue is pumped to solar drying cells, and the surface is contoured to resemble the original landscape, prior to re-spreading topsoil and seeding for rehabilitation.

 The concentrate produced at Cooljarloo is transported south in side-tipping triple trailer road trains to Tronox’s Chandala processing plant where it is separated and further processed.